philmorefkoung/TopoVita-X/README.md

 Betti vectors should be provided in csv format and 400 dimensional in length <br />
 Image data and lables should be stored in an npz with 'images' and 'labels' array

+## Hyperparameters

+Details for our hyperparameters can be found here. <br />

 ## Data